It's smarter. It's safer. It's VO.

 Virtual Arena Solution

-With piracy being a major issue in today's connected world, VO Player will be a key highlight at the 2018 NAB Show.
-The multi-platform secure video player includes multi-DRM for premium VOD and live content, whether streamed or downloaded, to enable a compelling viewing experience.
+At MWC2018, VO will showcase its DRM multi-platform secure video player, which includes multi-DRM for VOD and live content, whether streamed or downloaded, to enable a compelling viewer experience.
 The VO Player offers integration with Microsoft® PlayReady®, VO's proprietary DRM, Google Widevine®, Apple Fairplay®, Verimatrix ViewRight Web, Marlin, and more.
-The solution is approved by all major Hollywood studios and enables service providers to deliver branded services to all types of connected mobile devices with a very short time-to-market.
-With VO Player, service providers can easily focus on their service differentiation in terms of content and quality of experience, leaving security issues in the hands of VO, the experts.
+The solution is approved by all major Hollywood studios and enables service providers to deliver branded services to all types of connected devices with a very short time-to-market.
+With VO Player service providers can easily focus on their service differentiation in terms of content and quality of experience, while Viaccess-Orca manages the growing number of security issues that persist in today's connected world.

 Company Overview: